Photo © Gary John Norman / Getty Images

 • What happens if my bags are delayed?

 When you purchase sailing travel insurance, baggage coverage is also included.
-If your checked-in bags are delayed more than 12 hours on the way to your destination, your plan may reimburse you for essential items like toiletries and a change of clothes until you and your bag are reunited.
+If your checked-in bags are delayed more than 12 hours on the way to your destination, your plan may reimburse you for the purchase of necessary personal effects like toiletries and a change of clothes until you and your bag are reunited.

 Need destination inspiration for your next sailing trip?